+We note one feature of both Fig.~\ref{particleinabox} and Fig.~\ref{QHOdensities}.
+The results are relatively symmetric after a few sweeps.
+It has long-been known that the 3S method and other single-site methods can bias the results in one direction or another, but the X4S algorithm appears to correct these biases with subsequent sweeps.

-In comparison with other techniques, namely Ref.~\onlinecite{chepiga2017excitation}, we did not find as good an agreement with the eigenenergies for all eigenvalues.
+In comparison with other techniques, namely Ref.~\onlinecite{chepiga2017excitation}, our method found a more consistent agreement with the eigenenergies for all eigenvalues.
 The memory cost savings of Ref.~\onlinecite{chepiga2017excitation}'s method did not necessarily make up for the loss of precision in our view.
 We also have not noticed any loss of degeneracies with this method even for very large systems \cite{di2021efficient}.
 One additional issue is that the edges of the system are well behaved here and lack oscillations.
-While the worst case scenario of linear scaling with the number of excitations for the bond dimension is given, it is shown here in practice that the optimal bond dimension is often far less than this cutoff.
+While the worst case scenario of linear scaling with the number of excitations for the bond dimension is given, it is shown here in practice that the optimal bond dimension is often far less than this cutoff \cite{dmrjulia1}.

 While fermionic systems were studied here, large bosonic systems with applications to superconducting qubits can also be handled with this method \cite{di2021efficient}.